From Engineer's Perspective to User's Perspective: Evaluation and Standardization Cases of Industrial Product Manuals

 Topic

-Human Science Solutions
+Solutions of Human Science

 Topic

-When creating manuals that are not intended for consumers, it is important to write them according to the user's level of expertise.
-In this regard, we have had multiple meetings with IHI to align our understanding of standardization.
+In the case of manuals not intended for consumers, writing that matches the user's level of expertise is required.
+In this regard, we held multiple meetings with IHI to align our understanding of the level of standardization.

-IHI Slide_1 IHI Slide 2
+IHI Slide_1 IHI Slide_2

-Manual Creation and User Manual Creation
+Creation of Manuals and User Guides

 Manual Creation In-house Support Service